MintedWithLovelace/MintedWithLovelace/README.md

 # MintedWithLovelace
 Decentralized NFT launchpad and marketplace on the Cardano blockchain.
-Alpha arrived January 23, 2022.
+Minted9 is now released and can be found at: https://github.com/MadeWithLovelace/MintedWithLovelace/tree/main/dapp

-This is the main project repo for the MintedWithLovelace project.
-For the MintedWithLovelace dApp, the repo is now located at https://github.com/MadeWithLovelace/MintedWithLovelace-dapp - however is set to private until we open our source publicly, and will resolve as a 404 otherwise.
+To learn more about this project, ask questions, get support, etc, feel free to join us on [Discord](https://discord.gg/2xEVRTSAeQ)